 What, exactly, is a chemical peel?
 An expert tells us all about the popular skin treatment

-According to the board-certified dermatologist and celebrity beauty expert, Dr. Anna Gaunche, M.D., a chemical peel is when a chemical solution that is acidic or low pH is carefully applied to the skin to induce peeling and skin sloughing to help reveal smoother, fresher-looking skin.
+According to the board-certified dermatologist and celebrity beauty expert, Dr. Anna Gaunche, M.D., a chemical peel is when an acidic chemical solution is carefully applied to the skin to induce peeling and skin sloughing to help reveal smoother, fresher-looking skin.
 “When acid is applied, the dead skin cells are let go, which results in peeling and accelerates skin cell turnover,” Dr. Gauche tells HelloGiggles.
 “Skin cells are actually replaced every 45 days!”
 Talk about a brand new you.

 Below, Dr. Guanche tells us everything we need to know about chemical peels.